Promo code SPRING2022 will be automatically applied at checkout!

 words "Haemoglobin A1c" among blood cells

 Glycated hemoglobin, or A1C, is a medical blood test result used to gauge how much glucose has been in a person’s blood over a three-month period.
-It’s usually preferred to a simple fasting blood glucose level since it reflects an average of the ups and downs of blood glucose levels over a longer time horizon.
+It’s usually preferred over a simple fasting glucose level since it reflects an average of the ups and downs of glucose levels over a longer time horizon.

 A1C Levels